2019 Cricket World Cup final: England beat Black Caps in greatest ODI in history

 Guptill's bat was beaten by the throw of Jason Roy, and the lunge of Buttler, leaving the teams tied on 15 runs apiece after the Super Over, after already being tied at the end of an enthralling World Cup final.

-So when Buttler smashed the stumps, England went bezerek, the Lord's crowd erupted, and Guptill sat slumped in despair.
+So when Buttler smashed the stumps, England went berzerk, the Lord's crowd erupted, and Guptill sat slumped in despair.

 It was cruel.
 It was incredible.
 It was one of the greatest sporting encounters you'll ever see.